kion/mbgen/README.md

 You can upload the `deploy` dir to a remote server manually / using any tool of your choice.

-However, if you have `rsync` installed and available in your `PATH`, you can use the built-in `deploy` command to upload the generated site (i.e. the `deploy` dir) to a remote server (only the files that have changed since the last upload will be transferred):
+However, if you have `rsync` installed and available in your `PATH`, you can use the built-in `deploy` command to upload the generated site (i.e. the `deploy` dir) to a remote server (which should be accessible via SSH and have `rsync` installed/available as well):

 ```shell
 $ mbgen deploy
 ```

+_(`rsync` will upload only the files that have changed since the last deployment)_

 Note that the `deploy` command uploads sub-dirs and files inside the `deploy` dir in a specific order (e.g. media files first, then pages and single posts, then paginated files, etc.)